 Among the undomesticated wildlife, Kerala has some of the world’s most important biodiversity, with large predatory mammals, birds, reptiles, and sea life.
 Among the hills local farmers cultivate tea, coconuts, cashews, and spices, all of which contribute to the subtle and fine cuisine of the region.

-Kerala is a stand-alone destination, but it pairs even better a journey through India or other beach destinations of the Indian Ocean.
+Luxury Kerala, India travel is stand-alone, but it pairs even better a journey through India or other beach destinations of the Indian Ocean.
 Contact us today about other India ecotourism travel opportunities.